RyotaUshio/obsidian-pdf-plus/README.md

 - **Trim selection embeds**: When embedding a selection from a PDF file, only the selection and its surroundings are displayed rather than the entire page.
 - **Hide toolbar in PDF embeds with a page specified**: Requires the [Style Settings](https://github.com/mgmeyers/obsidian-style-settings) plugin.
 - **Never show sidebar in PDF embeds**
+- **Do not display PDF embeds or PDF popover previews in "two page" layout**: Regardless of the "two page" layout setting in existing PDF viewer, PDF embeds and PDF popover previews will be always displayed in "single page" layout.
+You can still turn it on for each embed by clicking the "two page" button in the toolbar, if shown.
 - **Do not clear highlights in a selection/annotation embeds**
 - **Make PDF embeds unscrollable**
 - **Zoom in PDF embeds (experimental)**